 Purple Hat in Blackberry Stitch, In the Round

-I saw this hat on Pinterest (shown on the right) and decided to try to make it without buying a pattern.
-I cast on 96 stitches in worsted weight yarn and size 8 needles, then knit a 1×1 rib for about six inches, then knit blackberry stitch for about seven inches, then decreased and topped it with a Pom Pom.
+I saw this hat on Pinterest (shown on the right) and decided to try to figure out how to make it without a pattern.
+I cast on 92 stitches in worsted weight yarn and size 8 needles, knit a 1×1 rib for about six inches, then knit blackberry stitch for about seven inches, then decreased and topped it with a pompom in the same color.
 It’s super cute, but I did the decrease in stockinette which I don’t love.

-The stitch is knit in multiples of four stitches.
-Knit in multiples of four rows until your desired length is reached.
+Here’s the detail on blackberry (or trinity) stitch and how to knit it in the round.
+Blackberry stitch is knit in multiples of four stitches over four rows until your desired length is reached.

 My daughter thinks it’s cute and loves the purple.
-My dog doesn’t love the gentle leader leash, but it’s good for her.
+My dog doesn’t love the gentle leader leash, but it’s good for her, and she loves the girl in the hat.
 Win-win all around.
-And it helps to have adorable models.
+It helps to have adorable models.